maf68/Agentic-News-Sender/README.md

 # news-filterer

-A LangGraph agent that monitors Telegram channels, uses a local LLM to detect news (such as military strike reports), and sends structured digests straight to your Telegram.
+A LangGraph agent that monitors Telegram channels, uses a local LLM to detect news (such as strike reports), and sends structured digests straight to your Telegram.

 ---